Fix: WMI Provider Host (WmiPrvSE.exe) High CPU Usage On Windows 10

 2015-10-26_040001

-Once done; Reboot your PC and check.
-This should allow the process to drop significantly and the CPU will be back to its normal use.
+Once done, reboot your PC and check.
+This should allow the process to drop significantly and the CPU to return to its normal use.
 If not, proceed to the next method below.

 Perform a Clean Boot to Identify a Faulty Application

-It is possible that a certain application might be causing the high CPU usage by WMI Provide Host.
-Therefore, in this step, we will be performing a Clean boot and isolating the application that is causing the excessive usage.
-In a clean boot, only the services which are vital in the Boot process are loaded and extra services and applications are disabled.
-In order to perform a Clean Boot:
+It is possible that a certain application might be causing the high CPU usage by WMI Provider Host.
+Therefore, in this step, we will perform a clean boot and isolate the application that is causing the excessive usage.
+In a clean boot, only the services vital to the boot process are loaded, and extra services and applications are disabled.
+To perform a clean boot:

 1. Log in to the computer with an Administrator account.